 To most international students, finding a cosigner can be tricky.
 If you are without a cosigner, you can still look for private student loans that do not require a cosigner.

 For example, MPOWER loans are designed specifically for international students without a cosigner.
 Prodigy Financing also doesn’t require a cosigner for international students from certain countries, who intend to pursue an MBA degree or a postgraduate degree in engineering, business, law or public policy in listed schools.

-Instead of determining your eligibility based on your cosigner, no-cosigner loans look at other factors, such as your career potential, when you will graduate, and whether your school is on the approved list.
+Instead of determining your eligibility based on your cosigner, no-cosigner loans look at other factors such as your career potential, your estimated graduation date, and whether your school is on the approved list.